 Submitting a Planning Application

-All applications received between 31 July and 13 August will be dealt with in the order they were received, and a member of the team will be in contact with you to let you know when this process has started; the period to determine your application once it has been confirmed as valid will not be affected.
+All applications received are dealt with in the order they are received, and a member of the team will be in contact with you to let you know when this process has started; the period to determine your application once it has been confirmed as valid will not be affected.

-Please note, there is likely to be a high demand on our officers once the new system is live, but we will aim to be in contact with you no later than 27 August 2025.
+Please note, there is currently a high demand on our officers, but we will aim to be in contact with you no later than the week commencing 1 September 2025.

 Requesting Pre-Application Advice